 This lightweight and discreet thigh bag has been designed for sports bike riders who don’t want to mess around with panniers, top boxes or backpacks.
 As a day bag to fit your phone, wallet and keys, it’s just right.

-A document pocket is even included for your license and registration (or passport when motorcycle touring).
+A document pocket is included for your license and registration (or passport when motorcycle touring).

 Though tough and durable, this bag isn’t waterproof.

-At the price, it’s a great little bag and a good place to start out if you haven’t used one of these bags before.
+At the price, it’s a great little bag and an excellent place to start if you haven’t used one of these bags before.

 - Simple, quality design for easy access